tomschroeter/webtechnologien/README.md

 ## Setup
 Make sure you have XAMPP installed and have added the art DB that was provided.

-1. Clone the GitHub Project
+1. Clone the GitHub Project into (some_folder)/XAMPP/xamppfiles/htdocs
 2. Copy the images folder into the assets folder (webtechnologien/assets/images)
 3. Run the Apache Web Server
 4. Run the MySQL Database